cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 ## Group elements from uniform bytestrings

-The following pairs are inputs to `FromUniformBytes`, and their encoded outputs.
+The following pairs are inputs to the one-way map (#from_uniform_bytes), and their encoded outputs.

 ```
 I: 5d1be09e3d0c82fc538112490e35701979d99e06ca3e2b5b54bffe8b4dc772c1